grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/05 data-parameterization.md

 import papaparse from 'https://jslib.k6.io/papaparse/5.1.1/index.js';
 import { SharedArray } from "k6/data";

-// not using ShareArray here will mean that the code in the function call (that is what loads and
+// not using SharedArray here will mean that the code in the function call (that is what loads and
 // parses the csv) will be executed per each VU which also means that there will be a complete copy
 // per each VU
 const csvData = new SharedArray("another data name", function() {